mol and mol2

 XYZ File Format

-An XYZ file is a text format employed to depict the geometry of a molecule.
-Its structure is delineated as such:
+An XYZ file is a text format used to describe the geometry of a molecule.
+Its structure is as follows:

-- Number of atoms: The initial line consists of an integer representing the total number of atoms in the molecule.
+- Number of atoms: The first line contains an integer representing the total number of atoms in the molecule.

-- Comment line: The second line typically comprises a comment that can be utilized to provide information regarding the molecule.
+- Comment line: The second line is typically a comment, which may provide additional information about the molecule.

 3